Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +800

-- Kansas State is seventh-best in college basketball in terms of its odds to win the national championship (+800), much higher than its computer rankings (28th).
+- Kansas State is seventh-best in the country in terms of its odds to win the national championship (+800), much higher than its computer rankings (28th).

-- The Wildcats' national championship odds have jumped from +15000 at the beginning of the season to +800, the 36th-biggest change among all teams.
+- Oddsmakers have moved the Wildcats' national championship odds up from +15000 at the start of the season to +800.
+Among all teams in the country, that is the 36th-biggest change.

 - Kansas State's chances of winning the national championship, based on its odds, are 11.1%.